davemental/D-Urban-Printing-Shop-PHP/README.md

 **Instructions:**
 1. Change the config.php file for Mysql Database information
-2. import the the schema.sql
+2. import the the schema.sql to Mysql Database
 3. Login to: http://localhost/D-Urban-Printing-Shop-PHP/admin-login
     <br>email: admin@gmail.com
     <br>pw: a